-RPS Science empowers all students to engage in skills-based and relevant learning by providing teachers and schools with materials and resources that promote hands-on exploration, collection of real data, a sense of place, and a lens to critically view and discuss issues related to science and society.
+RPS Science empowers students to engage in skills-based learning by providing schools with resources that promote hands-on, collection of real data, a sense of place, and a lens to critically view and discuss issues related to science and society as scientifically literate citizens.

 5E/Constructivist Model of Instruction